 You need to engage the architect’s help to draw what you have in mind (your concept), estimate the cost to build it, and list the steps to follow to bring that plan into reality.
 The architect comes up with a blueprint of the house, detailing the size and quantity of reinforced steel bars, the floor plan, dimensions of the house, and aesthetics.

-If your house consists of not only one floor but two, or even three, and you want the house to be sturdy that could last decades or generations; you will need to engage a structural engineer.
+If your house comprises not only one floor but two, or even three, and you want the house to be sturdy, that could last decades or generations; you will need to engage a structural engineer.
 He makes sure that the home maintains its integrity and can handle the loads and forces they encounter through time.

-And of course, the electrical connections require the expertise of an electrical engineer.
-He plans how the electrical circuits are arranged in the whole house to make it convenient for you to access electricity.
+And, of course, the electrical connections require the expertise of an electrical engineer.
+He plans how the electrical circuits are arranged in the entire house to make it convenient for you to access electricity.

 To build your dream house, you will need to have a good plan–your design.